taotechs/JavaCalculator/README.md

 # JavaCalculator
- a calculator created using Java GUI
+ a very basic calculator created using Java GUI